 - Customer Service roles require skills in problem-solving, communication, attention to detail, and demonstrating empathy.

 Extra insight: As your working on how to improve a resume, go through the job description and pick out the must-have skills and qualifications that you possess.
 Ensure that these are what the employer sees first while reviewing your resume.
-Some organisations use applicant tracking systems that will scan for keywords in your CV.
+Some organizations use applicant tracking systems that will scan for keywords in your CV.
 Hence, it’s even more important to include words and phrases from the job description.

 This being the meat of your resume, you want to ensure that you clearly and honestly present your employment history.